revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 - shutil.copyfileobj():Used to copy the file object from source code to destination code.
 - shutil.copyfile(): Used to copy the contents from one file to another file.
-- shutil.copy():Copy the content from one source file to destination file along with the metadata.
+- shutil.copy():Copy the content from source file to destination file along with the metadata.
-- shutil.copy2():Copy namely data namely timestamps of the supply file to the destination.
+- shutil.copy2():Copy data,timestamps of the supply file to the destination.

 </details>

 ---

-14.What are the steps we need to do write text file in python?
+14.What are the steps to write text file in python?

 <details><summary><b>Show Answer</b></summary>

-There are four steps we need to do write text file in python,
+There are four steps to write text file in python,
 - Open the text file("text.txt")
 - Write a text file.
-- To append a text file.
+- Append a text file.
-- Finally we need to close a text file.
+- Finally, we need to close a text file.

 </details>

 ---

-15.Write a python program to open a file named "mark.txt" stored in folder "class.txt" in C drive.
+15.Write a python program to open a file named as "mark.txt" and store in a folder "class.txt" in C drive.

 <details><summary><b>Show Answer</b></summary>